How Much Does Professional Teeth Whitening Cost?

 Home Whitening Kits from Dentists

 At-home whitening kits are often used for about two weeks for a specified amount of time per day.
 Depending on the concentration of bleaching agents in the whitening kits, these products may produce similar results to professional in-office teeth whitening.
+The main active ingredients are usually hydrogen peroxide or carbamide peroxide, and the concentration is generally lower than in-office whitening but higher than most over-the-counter products.

 Types and Effectiveness